HitaloM/PyKorone/wiki/docs/Privacy policy.md

 # Deleting the data
 Currently, removing Sophie from the chat she's in would trigger an automatic data purge task.
 For users, it is not yet possible to automatically purge the data.

+# AI
+When AI features are activated, you automatically agree with the OpenAI's privacy policy - https://openai.com/enterprise-privacy/
+For some AI features, such as ChatBot feature, we would pass the context that could include cached chat's message history (typically less than 20 messages)